evergrace-co/react-native-audio-pro/docs/versioned_docs/version-4.1/basics/platform-support.md

 | Miracast/DLNA | ❌ | ❌ | ❌ |
 | AirPlay | ❌ | ❌ | ❌ |

-¹: Google Cast support has been moved to [react-native-track-casting (WIP)](https://github.com/react-native-kit/react-native-track-casting) which can be used in combination with `react-native-music-pro`.
+¹: Google Cast support has been moved to [react-native-track-casting (WIP)](https://github.com/react-native-kit/react-native-track-casting) which can be used in combination with `react-native-audio-pro`.

 ## Miscellaneous